 Underground gas storage regulations require that gas storage wells are structurally sound and that gas reserves are not lost.

-Recently approved regulations (PDF) also mandate that underground gas storage operators have risk management and emergency response plans.
+Updated regulations (PDF), which took effect October 1, 2018, also mandate that underground gas storage operators have risk management and emergency response plans.
 They also expand the requirements to collect and manage storage project data, and perform regular testing and monitoring of wells within the project to protect public safety and the environment.

 DOGGR is not alone on the emphasis on safety.
 For example, the California Air Resources Board requires air monitoring plans and detection for gas leaks.